emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 </center>
 For the first year, I relied exclusively on Duolingo (to learn basic vocabulary) and comprehensible input (Netflix, YouTube, and podcasts on Spotify) to learn German.

-I almost never formally studied grammar rules.
-I am a bit of a nerd and know a lot of English grammar already, which obviously helps.
-But you really can learn grammar purely through comprehensible input.

 ### Find penpals and speaking partners once you can communicate a bit

 About a year in, when I hit something around a B1 level, I started trying to communicate with people.
 In practice, this meant chatting with an iTalki tutor about once every two weeks and writing to penpals.
 More recently, I found speaking partners to chat with occasionally via text and Skype.